circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 {: #xcode }

 Xcode generates test results in a plist (property list) file format.
 It is possible to convert a plist file format into an XML format that can be uploaded to CircleCI using the `xsltproc` command.
 Follow the steps in this [third party resource](https://medium.com/@warchimede/convert-xcode-plist-test-reports-to-junit-xml-6f0aa8c3fa58) to convert the file and then use `store_test_results` to upload the results to CircleCI.

+### Playwright
+{: #playwright }

+ - run:
+    command: |
+      mkdir test-results #can also be switched out for passing PLAYWRIGHT_JUNIT_OUTPUT_NAME directly to Playwright pnpm run serve &
+      pnpm playwright test --config=playwright.config.ci.ts --reporter=junit

+- store_test_results:
+    path: results.xml

+NOTE: Ensure that you are using version 1.34.2 or later of Playwright.
+Earlier versions of Playwright may not output JUnit XML in a format that is compatible with some of CircleCI's testing features.

 ## API